Friendster/Website/README.md

-# Web Security
+# Friendster

-This repository holds exercises for the web security class.
+This repository contains the solution for the Web Security class assignment.